 Each term is a centered chi-square with one degree of freedom.
 It is sub-exponential, meaning its tail decays like rather than a Gaussian’s , because squaring a Gaussian fattens the tail.
 Its moment generating function is

-Scaling the -th term by and using independence, the cumulant generating function of the whole sum is at most
+Scaling the -th term by and using independence, the cumulant generating function (the logarithm of the moment generating function) of the whole sum is at most

 where is the squared Frobenius norm and the band comes from needing for every , with the operator norm (the largest singular value).

 This is the cumulant bound of a Bernstein-type variable: a Gaussian-like term, but valid only inside a band whose width is set by .
-Optimizing the Chernoff bound over in that band gives the two regimes.
+Optimizing the Chernoff bound (Markov’s inequality applied to ) over in that band gives the two regimes.
 For small the optimal stays inside the band and the bound is Gaussian; for large the optimum is pinned at the edge and the bound is exponential.
 Together,

 That is the Hanson–Wright inequality for Gaussian inputs.